Why Most Companies Only Use A/B tests (And Why That’s a Problem)

 A/B Tests Answer Narrow, Small Questions

-A/B tests are great for micro-changes, like headline tweaks, button styles, and minor layout shifts.
+A/B tests are practical for micro-changes, such as headline tweaks, button styles, and minor layout shifts.
 But that’s also precisely why they limit teams.
-They only work well for small, isolated decisions, not meaningful product, pricing, or experience shifts.
+They are effective only for small, isolated decisions, not for meaningful shifts in product, pricing, or experience.

 For example, A/B testing works well for small questions like: